 In our post, today, we’re going to be looking at how balustrades are made to be within UK guidelines.
 Hopefully you’ll feel able to check your own and do something about it if they’re not.
 If you’re unsure of their safety, get in touch with the suppliers who installed them originally.

 Naturally, any balustrade, regardless of what its made of, needs to be safe and secure enough to stop people from falling through or over it.
 A steel balustrade for example needs to be both high enough and sturdy enough to prevent a serious accident should anyone misuse it or lean too heavily on it.
 You also need to make sure your balustrade will help prevent a child from falling through, or climbing over it.

 - Not have any toe holds that are between 150mm or 760mm which are above the floor level

 - Have a ledge with a depth of 15mm if the ledge is between 150mm to 760mm above floor level

 - Be built so that nothing of around 100mm in diameter can pass through it.

 How strong does your balustrade have to be?

 You need to make sure that the balustrade can take a certain amount of force.
 If it’s outside, then the person installing it needs to consider the wind factor and the force of people leaning on it.
 Handrails can impact on the force applied to a barrier too, so this needs to be taken into consideration.
-If there’s going to be a large number of people leaning on it, then it will need to be strong enough to bear the weight.
+If there’s going to be a large number of people leaning on your wood, glass or steel balustrade, then it will need to be strong enough to bear the weight.